dmrazzy/starlark/spec.md

-float                        # an IEEE 754 double-precision floating-point number string                       # a text string, with Unicode encoded as UTF-8 or UTF-16 bytes                        # a byte string list                         # a fixed-length sequence of values tuple                        # a fixed-length sequence of values, unmodifiable dict                         # a mapping from values to values set                          # a collection of unique values function                     # a function
+float                        # an IEEE 754 double-precision floating-point number string                       # a text string, with Unicode encoded as UTF-8 or UTF-16 bytes                        # a byte string list                         # a sequence of values, usually homogeneous in nature tuple                        # an unmodifiable sequence of values dict                         # an associative mapping from keys to values set                          # a collection of unique values function                     # a function
 ```